spawnmarvel/linux-and-azure/README.md

 # list tcp
 ss -ltn

+# This will show all lines where either the local or remote side is port 10051.
+# - ESTAB: The state of the connection (ESTABLISHED)- Recv-Q: Receive queue- Send-Q: Send queue- Local Address:Port: The local IP and port- Peer Address:Port: The remote IP and port
+ss -tn | grep ':10051'

 # State      Recv-Q Send-Q Local Address:Port    Peer Address:Port
 # Displays IP addresses and port numbers in numeric format (no DNS/port name resolution).
 ss -tn